devservice-ora/articles/README.md

 This **[GitHub](https://github.com/devservice-ora)** project, *2026*, was created by **[Jim D. Pham](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md)**.
 It serves as a comprehensive digital archive of research papers, case studies, instructional designs, and philosophical essays that document a significant body of work in education, technology integration, and leadership.
 The goal of this project is to contribute to societal knowledge and disseminate information about artificial intelligence (AI) and its impact on the future of education.

-Knowledge is meant to be shared. *If information is not stored, discussed openly, and shared, it is likely to be forgotten over time.* This concept is the essence of the **Train of Thought Synthesis (TOTS) Learning Model** and this *GitHub* project.
+Knowledge is meant to be shared. *If information is not stored, discussed openly, and shared, it is likely to be forgotten over time.* This concept is the essence of the [**Train of Thought Synthesis (TOTS) Learning Model**](https://github.com/devservice-ora/articles/blob/main/README.md#2-educational-technology--mindtools) and this *GitHub* project.

-> See [Jim D. Pham's Professional Porfolio](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md) for more information.
+> See also [Jim D. Pham's Professional Porfolio](https://github.com/devservice-ora/AI/blob/main/My%20Professional%20Portfolio.md) for more information.
 ---

 ## 📚 Repository Structure by Theme